Structure of Trust and associated Groups

 Richard has previously been a Chair of Governors at a local primary school.
 He is recognised by friends and colleagues as an out and out, total enthusiast (and cricket fan)!
 He is passionate about working with organisations and people, to help them become the very best that they can be.

-Deputy Dean of the School of Engineering and Applied Sciences (SEAS), Aston University
+Associate Dean of the School of Engineering and Applied Sciences (SEAS), Aston University

 CEO of Auctus Management Group Limited